baumgach/PHiSeg-code/README.md

 In our [paper](arxiv link), we show that inference in this probabilistic model can be performed using a variation of the well known autoencoding variational Bayes framework.

+In the paper, we show that we outperform the related probabilistic U-NET on two relevant metrics.
+We furthermore show that **taking the probabilistic perspective for the segmentation problem comes at no cost for segmentation accuracy!** Our method performs just as well (in fact slightly better) than a deterministic U-NET on the conventional Dice Score metric.

 ## Running the code

 The code is implemented in Python 3.5 using using the tensorflow library.
-We only  tested the code using tensorflow 1.12.
+We only tested the code with tensorflow 1.12.
 In order to run the code, follow the following steps:

  * Set up a virtual environment (e.g. conda or virtualenv) with Python 3.5
  * Install all non-tensorflow requirements using: